 I was also curious about Fabletics.
 This is another clothing retailer I’ve seen advertised on social media, but I’ve never placed an order with the company.
 After learning a little more about how Trustpilot works, I decided to check out Fabletics’ listing.

 At the time of writing, Fabletics had 110,109 reviews and averaged 4 stars, which is a great rating.
-I can see that the company has claimed its Trustpilot account, pays to access extra Trustpilot features, typically replies to negative reviews within a week and has responded to 99% of negative reviews.
+Since then, the company’s average rating has decreased to 3.8.
+I could see that the company has claimed its Trustpilot account, pays to access extra Trustpilot features, typically replies to negative reviews within a week and has responded to 99% of negative reviews.

 Just browsing through the recent reviews, I saw a great mix of what seemed like genuine negative, positive, and average reviews, which is always a good sign.
 Additionally, some of the negative reviews have been invited by Fabletics, which makes me think that the company doesn’t limit its review invitations to only those customers who’ve had positive experiences.